What Is Ascites?

 - Abdominal ultrasound checks for fluid accumulation and assesses liver texture.

-- CT scan provides detailed images to identify tumors, infections or vascular issues.
+- CT scan is used to show images that are detailed to detect tumors, infections or vascular problems.

 Diagnostic Paracentesis (if needed)